Prostate Cancer – Diagnosis, Symptoms, and Treatment

 - Incomplete bladder emptying

-Urinary symptoms are often related to coexisting benign prostatic hyperplasia (BPH) and may not represent symptoms specific to prostate cancer.
+Urinary symptoms are often related to coexisting benign prostatic hyperplasia (BPH) and do not always indicate prostate cancer.
 Those that have metastatic disease to the bones may complain of bone pain – particularly involving the back.

-Patients may have a palpable mass or induration during examination of the prostate.
+Patients may have a palpable mass or induration during the examination of the prostate.
+This is the only common sign of prostate cancer.

-Prostate cancer screening detects most cases of prostate cancer.
-This is usually performed with a blood test called prostate-specific antigen (PSA).
+The diagnosis of prostate cancer is generally suspected only when a screening blood test called prostate-specific antigen (PSA) is elevated.
 If this test is elevated, your doctor will likely repeat the study.
 They will also usually obtain a urine analysis to evaluate for blood in the urine.
-Often times, your doctor will also perform a rectal examination to feel the prostate and evaluate for any masses or irregularities.
+Often times, your doctor will also perform a rectal examination to evaluate for any masses or irregularities of the prostate.

-Screening is a controversial topic as it may not lead to significant benefit in terms of morbidity and mortality.
+Screening is a controversial topic as it has not been shown to lead to a significant benefit in terms of morbidity and mortality.
 Screening may also result in unnecessary procedures or tests that are costly and potentially harmful.
-The US Preventative Task Force recommends that the decision to perform prostate cancer screening be a discussion between the doctor and patient.
+The US Preventative Task Force recommends that the decision to perform prostate cancer screening be a discussion between the doctor and patient and does not make a universal recommendation.

-If your PSA is elevated and you are interested in further work up of prostate cancer, your doctor will typically refer you to a urology specialist.
-They will discuss the risks and benefits of prostate biopsy - this procedure is typically guided with a rectal ultrasound.
+If your PSA is elevated and you are interested in further workup of prostate cancer, your doctor will typically refer you to a urologist.
+They will discuss the risks and benefits of prostate biopsy - this procedure is typically guided with a rectal ultrasound and involves taking a small sample of the prostate tissue for analysis.

 Prostate Cancer Medications

-Prostate cancer treatment depends on whether the cancer is localized or has spread to other tissues.
-Men with localized cancer and a life expectancy more than 10 years typically benefit from either radiation therapy or radical prostatectomy (surgical prostate removal).
+Prostate cancer treatment depends on whether the cancer is localized or has spread (metastasized) to other tissues.
+Men with localized cancer and a life expectancy greater than 10 years typically benefit from either radiation therapy or radical prostatectomy (surgical prostate removal).

-Patients with high-risk features or those that have metastatic spread of the disease typically benefit from antiandrogen therapy – this treatment involves reducing testosterone levels either medically or surgically.
+Patients with high-risk features such as advanced age or multiple chronic conditions or those with metastatic spread of disease typically benefit from antiandrogen therapy – this treatment involves reducing testosterone levels either medically or surgically.
 Testosterone reduction is an important aspect of treatment as testosterone often fuels the growth of prostate cancer.

 - GnRH agonists – Zoladex (Goserelin), Vantas (histrelin), Lupron (Leuprolide), and Trelstar (triptorelin)